-O/n SURAMA ECO-LODGE. В, L, D. Simple comfortable accommodation run by the local community.
-Eco-Lodge and its activities are managed and operated solely bν the Makushi people.
+O/n SURAMA ECO-LODGE.
+L. Simple B. D. comfortable accommodation run by the local community.
+The Eco-Lodge and activities are managed and solely operated by the Makushi people.
 Over 70 people in the community are employed either directly as hospitality staff, guides, cooks, artisans and driver or indirectly farmers. hunters.